pes-innovation-lab/web/blogs/QUICStep.md

 ---
 author: "Murali Krishna"
-title: Avoiding QUIC based censorship - QUICStep?
+title: Avoiding TLS based censorship via QUIC - QUICStep?
-date: '2025-06-15'
+date: '2025-07-19'
 language: 'en'
 tags: ['Blog', 'Paper-Reading', 'QUIC', 'Censorship-Avoidance']
+excerpt: "Internet Censorship is a thing.
+There's many mechanisms by which this censorship happens, one of which is via inspecting the supposedly unbreakable TLS Handshake itself.
+Read on to learn about a system specific to the TCP/TLS alternative QUIC to bypass this entirely, at breakneck speeds!"
 draft: false
 ---

 *Originally from [https://www.murali.fyi/ramblings/paper-reading/quicstep/](https://www.murali.fyi/ramblings/paper-reading/quicstep/).*

-*(This requires atleast a somewhat basic understanding of QUIC.
-Also, I recommend you read the blog post about BlindTLS first!)*
+*(This requires atleast a somewhat basic understanding of [QUIC](https://blog.cloudflare.com/the-road-to-quic/).
+Also, I recommend you read the blog post about [BlindTLS](/blog/BlindTLS) first!)*

 **Please read the section TLS Censorship in the [BlindTLS](/blog/BlindTLS) post first!**

 Once you've done that, carry on :)

+(Oh wait!
+Before that, you should know that although QUIC is best defined as a TCP alternative, it also bundles TLS into itself, as opposed to tacking it on as a separate layer of abstraction.
+That is the basis of this system, since TLS-SNI based censorship still works for QUIC!)

 ### QUICStep